On a notion of "Galois closure" for extensions of rings: The -closures of the degenerate rings

-Note that in order for a Young tableau of shape $\mu$ and content $\lambda$ to be semi-standard, all $\lambda_i$ $i$'s must occcur within the first $i$ rows.
-So, if $\mu$ does not dominate $\lambda$, then $K_{\lambda\mu}=0$.
-The importance of the Kostka numbers is seen in Young's Rule below (for a proof, see \cite[Cor 4.39]{fh}). \begin{theorem}$\emph{(Young's Rule)}$ If $\lambda$ is a partition of $n$, then
+Note that in order for a Young tableau of shape $\mu$ and content $\lambda$ to be semi-standard, the $\lambda_i$ boxes containing the number $i$ must be in the first $i$ rows.
+So, if $\mu$ does not dominate $\lambda$, then $K_{\mu\lambda}=0$.
+The importance of the Kostka numbers is seen in Young's Rule below (for a proof, see \cite[Cor.~4.39]{fh}). \begin{theorem}$\emph{(Young's Rule)}$ If $\lambda$ is a partition of $n$, then

 \end{theorem}

 In particular, since